-robotheartscephalopod asked: I'm interested in how you produce the comic.
+robotheartscephalopod said: I'm interested in how you produce the comic.
 Do you use certain equipment?
 I'm kind of uneducated and I just draw on paper with a mechanical pencil.
 Also, I love the comic and thought the recent Hobbit Movie comic was great.

 (AN: Okay guys, I know I usually answer asks privately, but seriously, a technical question?
 That is like, MY FAVORITE THING, and I cannot not tell you all EVERYTHING).